czhangy/UCLA-CS-Electives/Sci-Tech/LING-20/notes.md

       - Whether or not the vocal folds are vibrating while the sound is being made
       - Voiced: vocal folds vibrate while the sound is being made
       - Voiceless: vocal folds don't vibrate while the sound is being made
-      - English has many pairs of consanants that only differ in voicing:
+      - English has many pairs of consonants that only differ in voicing:
         - `[s]` vs. `[z]` (<u>s</u>ip vs. <u>z</u>ip)
         - `[f]` vs. `[v]` (<u>f</u>at vs. <u>v</u>at)
         - `[θ]` vs. `[ð]` (<u>th</u>igh vs. <u>th</u>y)